Iron Light Sculpture Residency and Gathering

 • A vehicle would be recommended if possible.
 We are happy to coordinate hardware store and material distributor runs as possible, expect a possible 24-48 hour scheduling.

-• WNCSC will provide meals for the day of the iron pour on June 12, 2021.
+• WNCSC will provide meals for the day of the two iron pours as part of Iron Light 2022.

 • Selected sculptors complete work that will be exhibited in the 2021-2022 Iron Light Residency Exhibition in the sculpture park.

 • Sculptors are expected to be actively working on a personal project or iron pour prep for the majority of the 2 week duration of Iron Light.